ongov/Digital-Service-Standard/README.md

 * make the service accessible, including for users with lower levels of digital skills
 * do usability testing at least once before and after the service goes live and make improvements accordingly
-* informal testing is a highly valuable tool for agile projects - don't let budget and time constraints stop you from testing
 * scale your testing to match the importance of the service and volume of users
 * make design and content decisions based on research, testing and analytics